Education & Professional Development

 Scholarships are available at both the state level (through the CLSA Education Foundation) and locally through the San Diego Chapter.
 These awards support students pursuing careers in land surveying and related geomatics fields.
 Applications are typically based on academic achievement, career interest, and professional involvement.

-chapter Scholarship information coming soon.
+Chapter Scholarship Information coming soon.

 Caltrans District 11 LS Exam Review Course